top of page

 • You notice clear patchiness, not just slight lightening.

-Tiny spots don’t require a full touch-up — use your pencil at that point and let your skin breathe a little longer.
+That’s it.
+Tiny spots don’t require a full touch-up.
+At that point, use your pencil and let your skin breathe a little longer.

 Here’s a simple timeline to understand what’s typical: